gameduell/jdk8Lambdas/README.md

   * Callable: Starting threads which body are &#955; which return a future value is now possible.
   * Comparator: Whenever a comparable is expected, a &#955; can be provided, this means all sort methods in collections or constructors in sorted collections.

+Of course, as a developer you can define your own methods that take a Functional Interface as an attribute and the callers of these methods can make use of &#955;.

 ### Composability
 Many of the Functional Interfaces provided in the Standard Library provide methods to compose &#955;.
 For example, Predicates have the typical boolean logic combinators (and, or and negate); others like Function offer the `andThen` and the `compose` combinators.
 This functionality is provided via default method implementations within the Functional Interfaces.